JFinnTeacher/Onshape-Boat-Tutorial/main.typ

 // ])
 == 2 - Sketching base of the boat contour

-#oasis-align([Select the `Center point rectangle` tool from the rectangle tools dropdown as seen in @rect-tool.
+#oasis-align([Select the #icon("center-rect") `Center point rectangle` tool from the rectangle tools dropdown as seen in @rect-tool.
 After selecting, your tool should change in a cross-hair shaped like a plus sign.

 Click on the origin point and then move your mouse outwards as seen in @rect-sketch.
 At this point in time, it does not matter how far out you go, nor that the numbers that you see in @rect-sketch match your own. \ ],